jbulhan01/unit-4-game/README.md

 # unit-4-game

-- For this game you will be given a random number at the start of the game.
+-For this game you will be given a random number at the start of the game.

 -There are four crystals.
 By clicking on a crystal, you will add a specific amount to your total score.